Feyerabend/bb/workbook/ch06/SUSTAIN.md

 In a scenario where computing is re-imagined around distributed microcontroller-based systems and modular, single-purpose programs, software development would indeed look very different.
 It would emphasize efficiency, simplicity, and modularity, drawing from principles of embedded systems programming and Unix-like philosophies.
-Here's how software development might look in such a scenario and what it would take for a startup to thrive in this niche.

-Software Development Approach and Tooling
+#### Software Development Approach and Tooling

 1. *Low-Level Languages and Lightweight Libraries*: Development would likely focus on low-level languages like C or Rust, which are known for their efficiency and low memory footprint.